Rice Vada

 With people avoiding deep fried food on a daily basis and yet craving for vadas, the paniyaram (appe, aebleskiver) pan comes to the rescue.
 Delicious vadas, bhajia, pakodas can be made using the pan with very little oil.

-- chickpea flour, split chickpeas
+- chickpea flour, split chickpeas, besan, chana no lot.

 - rice, rice flour, cooked rice